-- our ability to refinance existing debt obligations, to raise additional debt and capital to fund capital expenditures or the cost of repurchasing vessels under our finance leases, and to negotiate extensions or redeployments of existing assets, including our expectations as to the timing for a new secured revolving credit facility; - · our expectations and hedging activities relating to foreign exchange, interest rate and spot market risks; - the ability of counterparties to our derivative and other contracts to fulfill their contractual obligations; - · the timing of the purchase and delivery of vessels and commencement or termination of charters; - our position that we are not a passive foreign investment company; - · the expected impact of new accounting guidance or the adoption of new accounting standards; and - our business strategy and other plans and objectives for future operations.
+- our ability to refinance existing debt obligations, to raise additional debt and capital to fund capital expenditures or the cost of repurchasing vessels under our finance leases, and to negotiate extensions or redeployments of existing assets; - our expectations and hedging activities relating to foreign exchange, interest rate and spot market risks; - · the ability of counterparties to our derivative and other contracts to fulfill their contractual obligations; - the timing of the purchase and delivery of vessels and commencement or termination of charters; - · our position that we are not a passive foreign investment company; - the expected impact of new accounting guidance or the adoption of new accounting standards; and - our business strategy and other plans and objectives for future operations.

 Forward-looking statements involve known and unknown risks and are based upon a number of assumptions and estimates that are inherently subject to significant uncertainties and contingencies, many of which are beyond our control.
 Actual results may differ materially from those expressed or implied by such forward-looking statements.
-Important factors that could cause actual results to differ materially include, but are not limited to, those factors discussed below in Item 3 - Key Information: Risk Factors and other factors detailed from time to time in other reports we file with or furnish to the U.S. Securities and Exchange Commission (or the SEC).
+Important factors that could cause actual results to differ materially include, but are not limited to, those factors discussed below in "Item 3 - Key Information: Risk Factors" and other factors detailed from time to time in other reports we file with or furnish to the U.S. Securities and Exchange Commission (or the SEC).